• Skip to main content

 • Bell peppers: any bell pepper colour will work.
 I used red peppers for their sweetness.

 • Rice: use white basmati rice or similar.
-You can use brown rice instead if you prefer (as I've done in a meatless version of this dish) but bear in mind that it will take longer to cook.
-Rice is a classic stuffed pepper ingredient but it can be replaced by cauliflower rice if you are looking for a low-carb version of this dish.
+You can use brown rice instead if you prefer (see vegetarian stuffed peppers which contain brown rice) but bear in mind that it will take longer to cook.
+Rice is a classic stuffed pepper ingredient but it can be swapped for cauliflower rice if you are looking for a vegetarian, low-carb version of this dish.

 • Onion and garlic.